 What is Design?

 What is design?
 Isn’t that the question for the ages.
 Design is inherent in every single thing around us.
 It’s the reason you may prefer an iPhone to an Android.
 The technical functions may be the same, but the simplicity of Apple’s interface has led to its dominance in the tech world.
 And the reason?
 Design.
-It’s what’s allowed some brands to prosper while some die out, what creates brand loyalty, and ultimately, keeps customers coming back to you.
+Good design and marketing are what have allowed some brands to prosper while some die out, what creates brand loyalty, and ultimately, keep customers coming back to you.